leo-arch/clifm/README.md

 ![selection box](images/sel_box.png)

  * Open files without the need to specify any program.
-Via `mime` (the **built-in resource opener**), if no program was specified, CliFM will open the file with the default program associated to that kind of files.
+Via `lira` (the **built-in resource opener**), if no program was specified, CliFM will open the file with the default program associated to that kind of files.
 To open a file may be as simple as this: `o 12`, or `o 12 &` if you want it running in the background.
 Of course, you can also set a custom resource opener.

 * **Quick search**: type `/REGEX` and CliFM will list all matches for the corresponding REGEX pattern.
 Example: `/.*.png` will list all the PNG files in the current directory.
 If you want to search for files in another directory, just tell the search function where to search: `/.*.png /media/images`.
 And, if you want to further filter the search, you still can specify what kind of files you want.
 For example: `/[.-].*d$ -d /etc` will list all directories (-d) in `/etc` containing a dot or a slash and ending with 'd'.